microsoft/Power-Platform-For-Beginners/5-Power BI/README.md

 ![View a table in Lakehouse](/5-Power%20BI/assets/View%20a%20table%20in%20Lakehouse.jpg)

-8. From the next step, the table in Lakehouse is used in Dataflow Gen2 to be transformed to have proper dimension table and fact table.
-This is a more practical way in some cases, but in this course, I will briefly show how to create Dataflow Gen2 and load it back to Lakehouse in order to let you slightly feel about what Dataflow Gen2 is.
-In this course, the majority of transformation will be done in Power BI Desktop Power Query Editor.
+8. Starting from the next step, the table within the Lakehouse will be utilized within Dataflow Gen2 to undergo transformation and be structured into a suitable dimension table and fact table.
+While this approach can be more practical in certain situations, this course will provide a brief demonstration of creating Dataflow Gen2 and loading it back into the Lakehouse.
+This aims to give you a basic understanding of Dataflow Gen2.
+However, it's important to note that the primary focus of this course will be on conducting the majority of transformations within Power BI Desktop's Power Query Editor.

 9. Create Dataflow Gen2.